Steven-labs/Proxmox/README.md

 # Proxmox 6.* Essentials
 This Readme includes all the changes I do on a fresh Proxmox install.
-Note the commands will use Sudo, Switch to the username with the correct rights to execute these commands below.
+Note the commands will use Sudo, Switch to the username with the correct rights to execute the commands below.

 # Change repository